rya-sge/access-denied/_posts/2025-05-07-cross-chain-token-overview.md

 These events facilitate deterministic indexing and monitoring of crosschain activities by off-chain agents, such as indexers, analytics tools, and auditors.

 `IERC7802` is intentionally lightweight, ensuring minimal overhead for implementation.
-Its modular design enables extensibility, allowing additional features—such as mint/burn limits, transfer fees, or bridge-specific access control mechanisms—to be layered on top without modifying the base interface.
+Its modular design enables extensibility, allowing additional features (such as mint/burn limits, transfer fees, or bridge-specific access control mechanisms) to be layered on top without modifying the base interface.

 ### Optimism superchain ERC20